shermanloan/scejson-doc/doc/module-construction.md

 the TILA RESPA outputs will not be generated.

-Note that this field is supported for equal payment loans, balloon payment loans, single payment notes, interest only loans, fixed principal plus interest loans, skips, pickups and irregulars, and ARMs.
+Note that this field is supported for equal payment loans, balloon payment loans, single payment notes, interest only loans, construction loans, fixed principal plus interest loans, skips, pickups and irregulars, and ARMs.

 ---